Position-Aware Self-Attention based Neural Sequence Labeling: Proposed Approach

-The success of neural networks stems from their highly flexible non-linear transformations.
-Since attention mechanism utilizes a weighted sum to generate the output vectors, whose representational ability is limited.
+Attention mechanism utilizes a weighted sum to generate the output vectors, which limits its representational ability.
 To further enhance the power of feature extraction of the attentional layer, we take account of employing two fully connected layers to transform the outputs of the attention module, which is formally computed by

 where $\matrix{W^{(z1)}}, \matrix{W^{(z2)}} \in \mathbb{R}^{d\times{d}}$ are trainable matrices; and $\hat{s}_i$ denotes the output of the self-attention of $\hat{x}_i$ (\rf Eq \ref{eq:sum_attention}).